 It’s that equities have been the world’s best-performing asset class not just for the last few months or even the last few decades – but for the last two centuries.

 If you want to get rich, you need to own stocks.
 So why don’t more Americans own them?

 There are three primary reasons.
-The first, obviously, is that some people don’t work or – more commonly – don’t save.
+The first, obviously, is that some people don’t (or can’t) work or – more commonly – don’t save.
 They spend everything they earn.

-As anyone who’s climbed the ladder of economic success knows, expenses quickly rise to meet the income available.
+Anyone who climbs the ladder of economic success knows that expenses quickly rise to meet the income available.

-If you can afford these things – and by that, I mean buy them and still save and invest at least 10% of your annual income – good for you.
+If you can afford these things – and by that I mean buy them and still save a good portion of your annual income – good for you.

 Go for it.
 And enjoy.